JovaniPink/bikesharing/README.md

 ## Overview of Project

 We now know the breakdown of rider types in New York City, which will help us predict the customer breakdown in Des Moines and, in turn, propose a business model to investors.
-We know this by the first round of analysis we did [BikeSharing](https://public.tableau.com/profile/jovani.pink#!/vizhome/BikeSharing_16039941514670/NYCCitiBikeDashboard?publish=yes)
+We know this by the first round of analysis we did [BikeSharing](https://public.tableau.com/profile/jovani.pink#!/vizhome/BikeSharing_16039941514670/NYCCitiBikeDashboard?publish=yes) and then in our final analysis [NYC Citi Bike](https://public.tableau.com/profile/jovani.pink#!/vizhome/NYCCitibike_16041943647530/PredominantlyMaleClients?publish=yes).

 ## Summary

 We pulled Citi Bike's data and with Tableau and started asking questions of the data and asked questions of what information should we convey to investors.

-You've answered two questions about the data using Tableau: (1) what is the breakdown of annual subscribers vs. short-term customers, and (2) what are the peak hours for bike rentals?
-These answers will help you broker a strategic conversation with investors.

 ### Resources